13 Key Email Archiving Best Practices That You Need to Know

 In today’s heavily regulated, litigation-happy world, email archiving isn’t just nice to have for businesses, it’s an absolute need to have.
 As a result, most companies have already invested in an email archiving solution — but that doesn’t necessarily mean that their current solution or archiving policies are as effective as they could or should be.

 Want to be more effective?
-These email archiving best practices will help you get on track.
+We’ve created a list of the top 13 email archiving best practices to help you get on track.

 Email archives take up an exceptional amount of storage space.
 Depending on the size of your business and the number of users whose emails you intend to archive, you could potentially be looking at one or more terabytes of mailbox data — an amount that will only increase and place additional strain on your servers as your business grows.